escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

     If you have used PyMacLab already and spotted some bugs or felt that some other important features are missing, you can head over to the library's `Github <http://github.com/escheffel/pymaclab/>`_ repository to submit an Issue item.
 We are currently in the process of adding more example DSGE model files (and eliminating mistakes in already existing ones).
 If you have used PyMacLab yourself and want to contribute your own DSGE model files we are happy to include them!
+Finally, to better understand PyMacLab's inner workings, take a look at the API documentation.

 .. raw:: latex